RahanBenabid/nodejs-design-learning/Notes.md

-# My Personal About NodeJS, Feel Free To Read
+# My Personal Notes About NodeJS, Feel Free To Read
 These are my personal notes, but since the repo is public, I have considered the one in a bajillionth chance that someone might want to read this, and made the notes as understandable as possible.

 # Some NodeJS Talk Before We Really Start